-Town of Sturbridge 2009 Annual Town Report
+12 Town of Sturbridge 2009 Annual Town Report

-DPW Director Greg Morse
+13 DPW Director Greg Morse

-Many needed upgrades to the facility have also been identified.
-Office and meeting space is inadequate, the roof needs repair or replacement, and a backup generator and second sweeper are needed.
-In addition, equipment and other supplies need to be replaced such as the equipment lift, underground oil and gas storage tanks, and the lighting system.
+14 Ibid., Zoning Board of Appeals member Maryann Thorpe and Detective Mark Saloio, ADA study oil and gas storage tanks, and the lighting system.
 A new facility to store town buses and an overhead material handling system should also be considered.
 In terms of ADA compliance, the facility only requires minor improvements as most of the areas are not for public use.